apenwarr/sshuttle/README.md

    The above is probably what you want to use to prevent local network attacks such as Firesheep and friends.

+ - OR if you have MacOS and want to try the GUI version: make open ui-macos/Sshuttle*.app

 (You may be prompted for one or more passwords; first, the local password to become root using either sudo or su, and then the remote ssh password.
 Or you might have sudo and ssh set